- Biography (PDF)

 Gabriel Orozco has emerged from the early 1990s as one of the most important artists of his generation.

-Constantly on the move, without a studio set, he rejects the national or regional identifications, and draws its inspiration from the places where he lives and travel, through photography, sculpture, painting and video.
+Constantly on the move, without a studio set, he rejects the national or regional identifications, and draws inspiration from the places where he lives and travel, through photography, sculpture, painting and video.

 As the art historian and art critic Briony Fer writes: “Gabriel Orozco makes his work out of where he lives, using local materials and often drawing on traditional artisanal practices but of course art can – and often has - been made in one place but out of another, that is, in imaginary as well as actual dialogues with its own origins.
 In one sense Orozco continues to animate precisely this entanglement of circumstance and movement.
 His methods are much more informal – inclining always to the partial and incomplete – than that of an atlas that aims systematically to document a whole world of images.
 It’s maybe more like a travel notebook of a life (his own), but one that records the circumstantial conditions of life along with the everyday living of it as he moves between different locations.
 The relationship of his work to place remains porous, exposing a distinctive formal procedure to multiple global image-circuits and economies, pictorial and otherwise. ».

 His work is characterized by a strong interest in the urban landscape and the human body.
 Incidents of everyday life and familiar, whose poetry is that of chance and paradox, feed his work.
 The boundaries between the art object and the everyday environment are deliberately blurred, art and reality deliberately mixed.
-The movement, expansion, circularity, the relationship between geometric and organic, are constants that animate his artistic research for over twenty years.
+The movement, expansion, circularity, the relationship between geometric and organic, are constants that have animated his artistic research for over twenty years.

 About the recent body of works from the series Fleurs Fantômes, Briony Fer continues: “In a project from 2014, Orozco took photographs of fragments of the ruined and faded wallpapers of the Chateau de Chaumont-sur-Loire.
 He then reproduced them using a machine originally designed in the 1970s to produce large-scale advertising billboards, but soon obsolete and a little bit like an archaic ink-jet printer.
 The so-called Fleurs Fantômes compound several supposedly incongruent elements to create fleeting and evanescent impressions.
 Eroded, stained patches of colour are reminiscent on the one hand of his Color Travels Through Flowers (1998), and on the other, perhaps more surprisingly and certainly more enigmatically, the graphites which are, among other things, also dark containers for passing light impressions.”*